What’s true. What’s not

 That does not mean a 350W High Light LED fixture is a “600W equivalent”.
 It simply means you can get the same results with two High Light boards using 2/3 the power of a HPS lamp.
 And 2/3 the power also means 2/3 the heat – heat that doesn’t have to be cooled with air-conditioning, which uses additional power.

 Every year, the gap between LED and HID efficiency is growing.

 It is worth noting that LED drivers are just as efficient as the most efficient HID digital ballasts at around 95% – and much more efficient than cheaper digital and magnetic ballasts that can consume more than 10% of all power.

 It is also worth noting that LEDs do not have an initial power spike during start-up like many HID ballasts, so their current draw remains stable.
 This is an important consideration when designing a grow room, as you do not need to allow for extra current and fusing for short periods of the day during start-up.

-Like the first myth, this one is due to over-exaggerated claims by past LED manufacturers that couldn’t live up to the hype.
+Like the first myth, this one is due to exaggerated claims by some LED manufacturers that couldn’t live up to their hype.

 High-quality LED horticultural lights are in fact better for flowering than traditional HPS, MH and CMH lamps.

 The reason is simple: LEDs are able to incorporate more red light – including red, deep red and far red from 600nm-750nm – that is responsible for accelerated photosynthesis and flower development, and more blue light that is responsible for compact structure, thicker leaves, stronger stems, and terpene (essential oil) production.

 High Lights have been specifically designed as flowering boards – hence why the blend of high-efficiency LEDs incorporate more red light, a more balanced blue spectrum, and near-UV and UVA light to facilitate faster flowering growth and higher levels of terpenes.